paulghaddad/baby_site/src/pages/activities-5-6-months/index.md

 Thus began a game that we liked to play, which helped him learn how to get out of the sitting position, so he could retrieve the toy.

-Begin with baby in a sitting position and station a desired toy out of reach.
+**Begin with baby in a sitting position and station a desired toy out of reach**.
 Or give baby a toy, like a ball, and wait for him to drop it.
 A ball is ideal because it’ll roll once dropped.

-Baby will lean forward and try to reach for the toy.
-Help him transition out of the sitting position and into the crawling one.
+**Baby will lean forward and try to reach for the toy**.

+**Help him transition** out of the sitting position and into the crawling one.
 Then, once baby is safely on the floor, let him go at it and get his reward -- the toy.

 The best learning takes place when you want to learn something.
 If there’s a desired toy, baby will do what it takes to get it, while also learning a new skill along the way.